sorab27/Bootstrap-sessions/README.md

-This branch contains the "Bootstrap Layout Template".
+This branch contains the "Bootstrap Layout Practice Template".